Hizoco Business Whitepaper

 - Supports multi-level distribution architecture, adapting to various business models such as agency and partnership

-IV.
-HZC Token Description
+4. HZC Token Description

 HZC is a dedicated service usage credential within the Hizoco ecosystem.
 It does not possess virtual currency attributes and is not used for off-chain transactions, financing, or other financial activities.
 Its usage scope is strictly limited to on-chain scenarios specified in this whitepaper.